ophelia9009/157a_project/README.md

 - Comment Management:
     - [ ] Allow registered users to create comments (reply) on posts.           @Yeqing
     - [ ] Allow registered users to edit the comments they created.             @Yeqing
-    - [ ] Allow registered users to delete the comments they created.            @Yeqing
+    - [x] Allow registered users to delete the comments they created.
     - [x] Allow registered users to view comments on posts.
     - [ ] Store comment information (CommentID, CommentText, UserID, CreationDate, Rating, PostID, ParentID, lastUpdated) in a database.
 General Access: